-- Each school will have a media center. - Media centers built after January 1, 1982 must contain the nine functional areas as required in A Guide for Planning and Construction of School Facilities in Georgia: Media Center Facilities. - Media specialists are assigned to schools based on FTE counts. - Schools with 250 or fewer FTEs must have as a minimum of one half-time media specialist; the media center must be opened with adult supervision during the entire instructional day. •

-Schools with more than 250 FTEs will have at least one full-time media specialist. • Media assistants will be assigned when the FTE count for a school reaches one third over base size, as determined by staff standards.

-A second media specialist shall be assigned according to a formula as school's FTE reaches a proscribed level over base size.
-The Georgia

-Department of Education, the Georgia Accrediting Commission and the Southern Association of Colleges and Schools standards will be followed for collection requirements.
-These standards include:

-- An elementary/middle school media center must have a constantly growing collection with a minimum of 10 books per student and other materials suitable for use in a sound instructional program. - A high school media center must have a consistently growing collection with a minimum of

-10 books per student and other materials suitable for use in sound instructional programs. • Non-print materials shall be provided as indicated by the needs of the instructional program and in accordance with expenditures.
+- Each school will have a media center. - Media centers built after January 1, 1982 must contain the nine functional areas as required in A Guide for Planning and Construction of School Facilities in Georgia: Media Center Facilities. - Media specialists are assigned to schools based on FTE counts. - Schools with 250 or fewer FTEs must have as a minimum of one halftime media specialist; the media center must be opened with adult supervision during the entire instructional day. - Schools with more than 250 FTEs will have a least one full-time media specialist. - Media assistants will be assigned when the FTE count for a school reaches one third over base size, as determined by staff standards. - A second media specialist shall be assigned according to a formula as school's FTE reaches a proscribed level over base size.
+The Georgia Department of Education, the Georgia Accrediting Commission and the Southern Association of Colleges and Schools standards will be followed for collection requirements.
+These standards include: - An elementary/middle school media center must have a constantly growing collection with a minimum of 10 books per student and other materials suitable for use in a sound instructional program. - A high school media center must have a consistently growing collection with a minimum of 10 books per student and other materials suitable for use in sound instructional program. - Non-print materials shall be provided as indicated by the needs of the instructional program and in accordance with expenditures. - All materials shall be cataloged using the standard Dewey Decimal System and using the MARC format. - Circulation records shall be kept for the purposes of evaluating student use of the media center. - Each student shall have regular and frequent access to the media center on both an individual and class group basis.

-- All materials shall be cataloged using the standard Dewey Decimal System and using the MARC format. - Circulation records shall be kept for the purposes of evaluating student use of the media center. - Each student shall have regular and frequent access to the media center on both an individual and class group basis. - The media collection shall be weeded annually to remove materials that are badly worn or out of date. - There shall be evidence that students have continual access to use books and other learning materials. - There must be accessibility of the media center for both individual students and groups simultaneously throughout the instructional day during each day of the year.
+- The media collection shall be weeded annually to remove materials that are badly worn or out of date. - There shall be evidence that students have continual access to use books and other learning materials. - There must be accessibility of the media center for both individual students and groups simultaneously throughout the instructional day during each day of the year.
 To this end, the center should be available for students and teachers to use according to instructional need rather than to a predetermined schedule. - To insure maximum use of school media resources, the center must be open every day that school is in session.
 The center should not be closed to facilitate meetings or testing programs.
 It is recommended the center accommodate students before and/or after the school day. - Insuring accessibility during the inventory process may require some temporary alteration in the hours of operation, or in the availability of materials for circulation, or the level of services provided to students and staff.
 Such modifications should be approved by the school administrator and announced in advance, but should not include closing the facility.